antmicro/uvmdvgen/csr_utils/README.md

 * `has_excl`: Check if the CSR has a match in the existing exclusions loopup, and is not intended to use externally

-### CSR sequence framework
-The [cip_lib](../cip_lib/README.md) includes a virtual sequence named `cip_base_vseq`, that provides a common framework for all testbenches to run these CSR test sequences and add exclusions.